RTX Corporation

 Scan Results

 Daily timeframeRTX Corporation, an aerospace and defense company, provides systems and services for commercial, military, and government customers worldwide.
-Valued at $241.95B, RTX is a mega-cap name in its sector.
+The $260.60B market capitalization puts RTX squarely in mega-cap range for its industry.
 It operates through three segments: Collins Aerospace (Collins), Pratt & Whitney, and Raytheon.

 Market Cap